Pembina Pipeline Co. (PPL.TO) (TSE:PPL) PT Raised to C$42.00

 Pembina Pipeline Co.
-(PPL.TO) (TSE:PPL) (NYSE:PBA) had its price objective increased by equities researchers at CSFB from C$40.00 to C$42.00 in a research note issued to investors on Wednesday, BayStreet.CA reports.
-The brokerage currently has an “outperform” rating on the stock.
-CSFB’s price target points to a potential upside of 23.89% from the company’s current price.
+(PPL.TO) (TSE:PPL) (NYSE:PBA) had its price target lifted by Credit Suisse Group from C$40.00 to C$42.00 in a report published on Wednesday, Stock Target Advisor reports.
+Credit Suisse Group currently has an outperform rating on the stock.

-Several other brokerages have also issued reports on PPL.
-Tudor Pickering lifted their price objective on shares of Pembina Pipeline Co.
-(PPL.TO) to C$40.00 and gave the company a “buy” rating in a report on Thursday, January 21st.
-Canaccord Genuity cut their price target on shares of Pembina Pipeline Co.
-(PPL.TO) from C$42.00 to C$40.00 in a report on Thursday, November 19th.
-Tudor Pickering & Holt set a C$40.00 price target on shares of Pembina Pipeline Co.
-(PPL.TO) and gave the stock a “buy” rating in a report on Wednesday, January 20th.
-Scotiabank cut their price target on shares of Pembina Pipeline Co.
-(PPL.TO) from C$42.00 to C$37.00 in a report on Friday, November 6th.
-Finally, Wells Fargo & Company lowered shares of Pembina Pipeline Co.
-(PPL.TO) from an “outperform” rating to an “equal weight” rating in a report on Monday, November 30th.
-Eight research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and a consensus target price of C$38.81.
+Other equities research analysts have also issued reports about the stock.
+Tudor Pickering raised their price objective on shares of Pembina Pipeline Co.
+(PPL.TO) to C$40.00 and gave the company a buy rating in a report on Thursday, January 21st.
+JPMorgan Chase & Co. reduced their price objective on shares of Pembina Pipeline Co.
+(PPL.TO) from C$43.00 to C$42.00 in a report on Monday, October 5th.
+CIBC raised their price objective on shares of Pembina Pipeline Co.
+(PPL.TO) from C$38.00 to C$40.00 and gave the company a hold rating in a report on Wednesday, January 13th.
+Raymond James raised their price objective on shares of Pembina Pipeline Co.
+(PPL.TO) from C$34.00 to C$35.00 and gave the company a market perform rating in a report on Tuesday, December 15th.
+Finally, BMO Capital Markets lowered shares of Pembina Pipeline Co.
+(PPL.TO) from an outperform rating to a market perform rating and cut their price target for the stock from C$36.00 to C$34.00 in a research note on Tuesday, December 15th.
+Eight analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+The company has an average rating of Hold and an average target price of C$38.81.

 Pembina Pipeline Corporation provides transportation and midstream services for the energy industry in North America.
 It operates through three segments: Pipelines, Facilities, and Marketing & New Ventures.
 The Pipelines segment operates conventional, transmission, and oil sands and heavy oil pipeline assets with a transportation capacity of 3.1 million barrels of oil, ground storage of 11 millions of barrels, and rail terminalling capacity of approximately 145 thousands of barrels of oil equivalent serving markets and basins across North America.